 |65 years and above||every year||at least every year|

-Anyone with risk factors for eye disease should talk with an eye doctor to establish an appropriate schedule for their visits.
+Anyone with risk factors for eye disease should consult an eye doctor to establish an appropriate schedule for their visits.

 Some conditions that regular eye exams can help detect include:

-- Age-related macular degeneration: This is a slow loss of central vision due to natural aging.
+- Age-related macular degeneration: A gradual loss of central vision due to natural aging.

-- Cataracts: These cause blurred vision and are a leading cause of eventual vision loss.
+- Cataracts: Lens clouding that causes blurred vision and eventual vision loss.

-- Glaucoma: This is a group of conditions that, without treatment, may cause optic nerve damage.
+- Glaucoma: A group of conditions that, without treatment, may cause optic nerve damage.

-- Diabetic retinopathy: This causes damage to the blood vessels in the backs of the eyes, which may lead to blindness.
+- Diabetic retinopathy: Diabetes-induced damage to the blood vessels in the backs of the eyes, which may lead to blindness.

 People should use caution when using prescription renewal services (PRSs) such as Visibly.
 While PRSs can work well for people with lower prescriptions and those at lower risk of developing eye disease, they should not take the place of regular and comprehensive in-person eye exams.